 Several speakers also led a panel discussion on how to form and maintain strong state and local affiliates.
-And five speakers led an open session in which participants picked the topics to discuss and explore.
+And five speakers picked the topics to discuss and explore.
 The weekend included plenty of playtime.
 Friday night, the national LP hosted a reception and party at the headquarters in Alexandria.
 Saturday night, participants took a boat cruise up the Potomac River from Old Town Alexandria, past D.C.'s famed monuments, to Georgetown for dinner.
 Sunday afternoon, Wes Benedict played tour guide and took participants to the Washington Mall for sightseeing.